NomicFoundation/hardhat-vscode/client/README.md

 ### Inline code validation (Diagnostics)

-As code is edited, **Solidity by Nomic Foundation** runs the [solc](https://docs.soliditylang.org/en/latest/using-the-compiler.html) compiler over the changes and displays any warnings or errors it finds.
+As code is edited, the [solc](https://docs.soliditylang.org/en/latest/using-the-compiler.html) compiler is run over the changes and any warnings or errors are displayed.

-This feature is only available in solidity files that are part of a **Hardhat** project, as **Hardhat** is used for import resolution, see [Hardhat Projects](#hardhat-projects) for details.

 ![Diagnostic](https://raw.githubusercontent.com/NomicFoundation/hardhat-vscode/main/docs/gifs/diagnostic.gif "Diagnostic")